aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/load-images-psd-files/_index.md

 Your PSD now contains the JPEG as a separate layer.

-## Step 7: Save the Modified PSD File
+## Step 7: save the modified PSD file

 Persist the changes by saving the PSD to disk.